binary-cube/dot-array/README.md

 we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
-[Read the full Code of Conduct][code-of-conduct].
+[Read the full Code of Conduct][link-code-of-conduct].

 #### Versioning

-Through the development of new versions, we're going use the [Semantic Versioning][semver].
+Through the development of new versions, we're going use the [Semantic Versioning][link-semver].

 Example: `1.0.0`.
 - Major release: increment the first digit and reset middle and last digits to zero.
 Introduces major changes that might break backward compatibility.
 E.g. 2.0.0